themoonisacheese/2bored2wait/README.md

 Do not give your secrets.json file to anyone under any circumstances.
 My bot does not connect to anything except discord.
 Please check my source code to be **EXTRA** sure.

+I would recommend building this from scratch because if I were you I wouldn't trust me.
+Follow some tutorials for making a discord bot online and use 2b2w/documentation.mdAPI this isn't what I would do but it is what I would recommend.

 Do not repeatedly stop and start the queue, eventually it will not be able to log in.